TarsCloud/TarsTools/README.en.md

 ### Local installation

-Download the [jce-support-0.3.1.zip file] (dist/jce-support-0.3.1.zip) under the dist folder of this project, and then install the local plug-in through the Intellij Idea setup menu.
+Download the [jce-support-0.3.1.zip](dist/jce-support-0.3.1.zip) under the dist folder of this project, and then install the local plug-in through the Intellij Idea setup menu.

 Note that the plug-in installed via this method will not be automatically updated